The birth of Jesus: A prophetic chorus after centuries of silenceWritten by Subby Szterszky

-But the Gospel of Luke also records a different mood at play, in a field full of shepherds just outside of town.
-A large throng of heavenly beings had just appeared, lighting up the sky and piercing its stillness with shouts of “Glory to God in the highest, and on earth peace among those with whom He is pleased!”
+But the Gospel of Luke records another mood at play, in a field full of shepherds just outside of town.
+A large throng of heavenly beings had just appeared, lighting up the sky and piercing its stillness with shouts of “Glory to God in the highest, and on earth peace among those with whom he is pleased!”

-It was the first public announcement of the Messiah’s birth – a prophetic chorus after more than four centuries of silence since the final Old Testament prophet, Malachi, had written his oracle from God.
+It was the first public announcement of the Messiah’s birth – a prophetic chorus after more than four centuries of silence since the final Old Testament prophet, Malachi, wrote his oracle from God.

-Prophecy may not be a major factor in the way many moderns conceive of the Christmas story.
-But it was clearly a vital strain for both Luke and Matthew, who each took up that chorus and peppered their Nativity accounts with allusions and references to prophecies fulfilled by the birth of Jesus.
+Prophecy may not be a major factor in how modern people imagine the Christmas story.
+But it was a vital strain for both Luke and Matthew, who each took up that chorus and peppered their Nativity accounts with allusions to prophecies fulfilled by the birth of Jesus.

 The virgin shall conceive

-Writing for a Jewish audience, Matthew appeals to Old Testament prophecies early and often, in order to show his readers that Jesus was their long-awaited Messiah, the descendant of David and Abraham.
-He begins by citing this message from Isaiah to the Judean king Ahaz, from over 700 years earlier, which found its fulfillment in the virgin birth of Christ.
-Matthew parallels the name Jesus (“God is salvation”) with the title Immanuel (“God with us”) as they both describe Mary’s child, the incarnate Son of God who would save His people from their sins.
+Writing for a Jewish audience, Matthew appeals to Old Testament prophecies early and often, to show his readers that Jesus was their long-awaited Messiah, the descendant of David and Abraham.
+He begins by citing this message from Isaiah to the Judean king Ahaz, 700 years earlier, which was fulfilled in the virgin birth of Christ.
+Matthew parallels the name Jesus (“God is salvation”) with the title Immanuel (“God with us”) as they both describe Mary’s child, the incarnate Son of God who would save his people from their sins.